warlock601/CNN-AWS-SageMaker/Traffic-Sign-Classification/README.md

 ```

+- Upload the required data: In SageMaker JupyterLab session, we'll need data to work with.
+That data is present in the repository in .zip format.
+Download all the files, keep them together in a folder and then extract       "traffic-sign-classification-data.zip".
+It will automatically consider other zipped folders and combine the data as it is .csv type.

 - Get the data & visualize it.
 Basically we will have all the data in: train.py (traning data), valid.py (validation data) & test.p (testing data).
 We'll open these files and the mode will be "Read Binary". </br>
   The pickle module in Machine Learning is primarily used for serializing (saving) trained models, data transformers, and intermediate results to a file, and then deserializing (loading) them back into memory for later       use, such as making new predictions or resuming a workflow.
 ```bash